Mindless Guitar Practice Exercises

 by Tom Hess

-Mindless exercises... to practice or not to practice?
+Mindless guitar practice exercises... to do guitar practice or not to do guitar practice?
 That is not the question.
 Below is an email exchange between a young guitar player and myself:

-“Mike, ….Concerning both your mindset and the term “mindless exercises”, there is no such thing as a mindless guitar exercise, only mindless mindsets exist.
+“Mike, ….Concerning both your mindset and the term “mindless guitar practice exercises”, there is no such thing as a mindless guitar exercise, only mindless mindsets exist.
 Even if you are concentrating on making a single movement or playing a single note, there is nothing “mindless” about that unless you choose to allow it to be mindless.
-Exercises of any kind should never be mindless, if they are, it only means that you are not mentally focused on while practicing.
+Mindless guitar practice exercises of any kind should never be used, if they are, it only means that you are not mentally focused on during guitar practice.
 Often times we can become bored while repeating tedious tasks.
 It can be quite difficult to sustain concentration on that which is simple.
-Think about exactly what you are trying to achieve while practicing anything.
-Is it your intention to merely exercise the physical muscles in your hands?
+Think about exactly what you are trying to achieve with guitar practice.
+Is it your intention to merely play mindless guitar practice exercises using the physical muscles in your hands?
 If that's all we care about while practicing, the result will not be very good.
 What we need to do is train our hands to perform whatever tasks we command them to do.
 The important part of that phrase is: “whatever tasks we COMMAND them to do”.
 Your mind and your hands must work together.
-Exercises are never for the hands alone.
+Guitar practice exercises are never for the hands alone.

-I believe this issue is the primary reason why you feel you have been simply “spinning your wheels” despite your hard (physical) work.
+I believe this issue is the primary reason why you feel you have been simply “spinning your wheels” with mindless guitar practice exercises despite your hard (physical) work.

-My advice to you Mike, is to continue practicing what you have been doing, but do so with consistent mental concentration, even while practicing the most simple of things.
+My advice to you Mike, is not to do mindless guitar practice exercises - use consistent mental concentration, even while practicing the most simple of things.
 This is very simple advice, but I think it is the key to this common problem.
 As with so many other things, simple advice is not always easily implemented.
 You may find it challenging to remain highly focused for extended periods of time (this is normal for most people), but over time, it will become easier with some self awareness, self discipline and a continuous faith in yourself.

-Remember, nothing is mindless….there exist only choices of possible mindsets.
+Remember, guitar practice exercises aren't mindless….there exist only choices of possible mindsets.